cashvee/cryptonite_taskphase_kashvi/rev_engg/pico_ctf/arm-series challenges/ARMssembly 1.md

         **cmp     w0, 0**
 ```

-For the program to print **"You win!"** , the value in register w0 must be zero after the function execution.
+If we check the cmp function, for the program to print **"You win!"** , the value in register w0 must be zero after the function execution.
 If w0 isn’t zero, the program branches to .L4, which subsequently goes to .L1, resulting in a "You Lose :(" message.
 To avoid this, w0 should end up with a value of 0.

 In the sub w0, w1, w0 line (highlighted with the star ⭐), the operation computes 90 - user input and stores it in w0.
 For w0 to be 0, the user input must be 90.
 Therefore, the argument needed to trigger the win condition is 90.